Arsaces I of Parthia: Background

-The most accepted theory is the one by the Greek geographer Strabo: according to him, Arsaces was a Scythian or a Bactrian chieftain, who became the leader of the Parni, one of the three tribes of the Dahae confederacy of Central Asia.
+The most accepted theory is the one by the Greek geographer Strabo: according to him, Arsaces was a Scythian chieftain, who became the leader of the Parni, one of the three tribes of the Dahae confederacy of Central Asia.
 The Dahae relied their strength completely on horseback, and thus possessed an extremely mobile force, which was able to retreat to the south of the Aral Sea when endangered.
 Because of this, other empires met complications in their efforts trying to control them.
+Some historians such as Hashem Kazemi and Mostafa Dehpahlavan present an alternative hypothesis that Arsaces was a native Parthian instead.

 The Dahae had originally lived between the Jaxartes in the 4th-century BC, but gradually moved southward, possibly in the early 3rd-century BC.
 They first migrated southeast to Bactria, but were driven away, and as a result changed their course to the west.
 They gradually started settling in Parthia, a region in the south-eastern part of the Caspian Sea, that almost corresponded to present-day Khorasan Province of Iran and southern Turkmenistan.
 The region was then under the rule of the Seleucids.
 By 282/1 BC, Parthia was under considerable Parni influence.
 The Parni were not the only to migrate to Parthia, as the region was constantly receiving new waves of Iranian migrants from the north.

 The Parni were an eastern Iranian tribe, who practised Iranian polytheism.
-By the middle of the 3rd-century BC, however, they had been assimilated into the local Parthian culture; they adopted Parthian, a north-western Iranian language, and became adherents of the Zoroastrianism religion, even giving themselves Zoroastrian names, such as Arsaces' father, Phriapites, whose name was derived from Avestan *Friya pitā ("father-lover").
-(Note: The Arsacids are generally believed to been adherants of Zoroastrianism, however, this is barely apparent archaeologically.
+By the middle of the 3rd-century BC, however, they had been assimilated into the local Parthian culture; they adopted Parthian, a north-western Iranian language, and became adherents of Zoroastrianism, even giving themselves Zoroastrian names, such as Arsaces' father, Phriapites, whose name was derived from Avestan *Friya pitā ("father-lover").
+(Note: The Arsacids are generally believed to have been adherants of Zoroastrianism, however, this is barely apparent archaeologically.
 Historians such as Richard Foltz and Parvaneh Pourshariati have argued that the Arsacids were in reality Mithraists, i.e worshippers of Mithra.)
 Arsaces himself was probably born and raised in Parthia, speaking the Parthian language.
 According to the French historian Jérôme Gaslain, Arsaces could have arguably spent much of his life in the Seleucid lands, and may even have belonged to the local elite of Parthia.

 The Dahae frequently served as horse archers in the armies of Greek rulers, from the Macedonian Alexander the Great to the Seleucid Antiochus III the Great.
 This implies that Arsaces, who is described as an "experienced soldier" in classical records, may have served as a mercenary under the Seleucid rulers or their governors.